Abdallah-Afifi/Heaps-Notes/README.md

 - **Number of Comparisons:**
   - Similar to insertion and deletion, in the worst case, the number of comparisons is O(log n) where n is the number of elements in the heap.

-Certainly!
-Here are more notes on the structure of heaps:

 ### 1. **Complete Binary Tree:**
    - A binary heap is a complete binary tree, meaning all levels of the tree are fully filled, except possibly the last level, which is filled from left to right.